-Peru president’s home raided in luxury watch investigation
+Peru President Dina Boluarte’s home raided in luxury watch investigation

 He also said Boluarte was obligated to produce the three Rolex watches for investigation and warned against their disposal or destruction.

 The government comptroller later announced it would review Boluarte’s asset declarations from the past two years to search for any irregularities.
+Through it all, the president has staunchly defended herself.

 Boluarte came to power in July 2021 as vice president and social inclusion minister, and then took office as president in December 2022 after former President Pedro Castillo tried to dissolve Congress and rule by decree, leading to his quick removal and arrest.